Blizzard Entertainment: Founding (1991–1994)

-Shortly thereafter, Blizzard Entertainment shipped their breakthrough hit Warcraft: Orcs & Humans, a real-time strategy (RTS) game in a high-fantasy setting.

 Acquisition by Vivendi and World of Warcraft (1995–2007)

 Blizzard Entertainment has changed hands several times since then.
 Davidson was acquired along with Sierra On-Line by a company called CUC International in 1996.
 CUC then merged with a hotel, real-estate, and car-rental franchiser called HFS Corporation to form Cendant in 1997.
 In 1998 it became apparent that CUC had engaged in accounting fraud for years before the merger.
 Cendant's stock lost 80% of its value over the next six months in the ensuing widely discussed accounting scandal.
 The company sold its consumer software operations, Sierra On-line (which included Blizzard) to French publisher Havas in 1998, the same year Havas was purchased by Vivendi.
 Blizzard, at this point numbering about 200 employees, became part of the Vivendi Games group of Vivendi.

-In 1996, Blizzard Entertainment acquired Condor Games of San Mateo, California, which had been working on the action role-playing game (ARPG) Diablo for Blizzard at the time.
-Condor was renamed Blizzard North, with Blizzard's main headquarters in Irvine renamed to Blizzard South to distinguish the two.
+In 1996, Blizzard Entertainment acquired Condor Games of San Mateo, California, which had been working on the action role-playing game (ARPG) Diablo for Blizzard at the time, and was led by David Brevik and brothers Max and Erick Schaefer.
+Condor was renamed Blizzard North, with Blizzard's existing Irvine studios colloquially referred as Blizzard South.
 Diablo was released at the very start of 1997 alongside Battle.net, a matchmaking service for the game.
 Blizzard North developed the sequel Diablo II (2000), and its expansion pack Lord of Destruction (2001).
-Following these releases, a number of key staff from Blizzard North departed for other opportunities, such as Bill Roper.
-Blizzard's management mentioned made the decision August 2005 to consolidate Blizzard North into Blizzard South, relocating staff to the main Blizzard offices in Irvine, and subsequently dropping the "Blizzard South" name.